FetLife: Features

-Criticism
+Controversies

 In 2012, FetLife found itself at the center of a controversy regarding its policy that users pledge not to "make criminal accusations against another member in a public forum".
 This policy has been objected to by users on the basis that censoring posts of sexual assault victims that name predatory users prevents them from warning others.
 FetLife's reasoning behind this policy is that it allows users to accuse others of a crime, which could be libelous if the allegations are false or unprovable.

-In April 2017, FetLife was accessed by Brendt Christensen, the killer of Yingying Zhang, to explore discussion forums on topics relating to abduction and kidnapping.
-Following this and other similar incidents, FetLife removed several hundred fetishes.

-Racism controversy

-While the site's terms of service prohibit promoting racism or hate, FetLife has faced criticism for not adequately addressing the increasing prevalence of racist content.
-During the George Floyd protests, members reported an increase in racist hate speech and extremist content, including "white power" symbols, posts glorifying Nazi imagery, and discussions promoting white supremacy and antisemitism.
-Additionally, the inclusion of "race play" on the "official" fetish list has divided members, with some defending the practice as a consensual exploration of historical trauma and others criticizing it as a form of racism and fetishization.
+In March 2026, a lawsuit named FetLife as the initiating website for a sextortion scheme against a U.S. military veteran for £2,000, beginning in November 2025.

+A BuzzFeed article accused the website of not doing enough to stop racism in 2020.

+Murders of Christine Banfield and Joseph Ryan

+In 2023, Brendan Banfield of Herndon, Virginia, created a fake FetLife account in the name of his wife Christine to lure a Washington, D.C., man named Joseph Ryan to the Banfield's home under false pretenses as part of a plot to murder Banfield's wife, Christine.
+The event culminated in the double homicide of Christine and Ryan, of which Brendan Banfield and the family's Brazilian au pair, Juliana Peres Magalhães, were later convicted.